Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 So.

 I've decided to make my own fork.
-The project deserves to be highlighted as alternative flashable camera mods are just no-go for me anymore (too expensives, too restrictives, made by questionable people, etc.).
+The project deserves to be highlighted as alternative flashable camera mods are just no-go for me anymore (too expensives, too restrictives, made by questionable people I do not want to sponsor, etc.).

 ## What have been changed compared to the main branch ?